-Bureaucratic Autonomy and Donor Strategic Interest in Multilateral Foreign Aid: Rules vs. Influence
+Bureaucratic Autonomy and Donor Strategic Interest in Multilateral Foreign Aid

 Presented at the Political Economy of International Organizations (PEIO) conference.

-This paper uses insights from history and new data on bureaucratic rules and norms to re-examine a major pattern in the international organizations and foreign aid literatures.
-Numerous studies suggest that powerful donor countries' strategic interests to trade aid for influence bias international organizations.
-I argue that bureaucratic rules and norms temper strategic interest pressures, including on high-salience issues to powerful donor countries.
-Understudied institutional design features, bureaucratic culture, external shocks, and asymmetric information problems underpin the argument.
-I test it in new regressions as well as replications of existing studies on Multilateral Development Bank (MDB) lending allocation decisions, whose multi-year cycles are difficult to manipulate.
-I find that bureaucratic rules and norms matter more at the World Bank but still explain high amounts of variance at the regional MDBs.
-For their part, other than at the World Bank Board, strategic interests manifest and modify the effects of rules and norms on lending inconsistently after the Cold War.
-Replications of other strategic interest studies focusing on shorter-term, non-rule-tethered tasks generally hold.
-By the same token, bureaucratic norms usually---but not always---concurrently explain these outcomes as well.
-Overall, bureaucrats' rules and norms are in strong competition with donors' strategic interests, suggesting that multilateral institutions are less captured by powerful countries than some previous studies imply.
+This paper re-examines a central claim in the international organizations and foreign aid literatures: that powerful donors’ strategic interests significantly bias decision-making at multilateral institutions.
+Drawing on historical insights and new data on bureaucratic rules and norms, I argue that internal constraints override donor strategic interest pressures.
+Analyzing lending decisions, whose multi-year cycles are difficult to manipulate, I find that bureaucratic rules and norms matter more at the World Bank but still explain high variance levels at the regional development banks.
+Outside the World Bank Board, strategic interests also manifest and modify the effects of bureaucratic factors on lending inconsistently after the Cold War.
+Replications of other strategic interest studies focusing on shorter-term, non-lending tasks generally hold.
+By the same token, bureaucratic norms explain these outcomes as well as more variance in them.
+Overall, multilateral institutions are less captured by powerful countries, including the United States, than prevailing accounts suggest.
 [Draft Paper]